- Home

 Ways to improve erections

-There are several medical options for trying to improve the quality of your erections, regardless of the type of prostate cancer treatment you have had.
-Ask your treatment team for more details about these methods.
+There are several medical options to try to improve the quality of your erections, no matter what type of prostate cancer treatment you have had.
+Ask your treatment team for more details about these methods and other things you can do to improve erections.

 View the Cancer Council NSW editorial policy.